MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 ### Entities
 RDF is a class based system.
 JSON does not use a class based model or the idea of class inheritance.

-For the JSON schema we use a compositional model, where a set of individual schemas is used to create entities that align with the RDF classes.
-These schemas can then be composed (via referencing) to create new entities.
+For the JSON schema we use a compositional model, where a set of individual sub-schemas is used to create entities that align with the RDF classes.
+These schemas can then be composed (via referencing) to create entities.
 Each entity can be nested inside other entities or included in an array of entities.

-Each entity requires the property ``entityType``.
-Knowing the entity type allows applications to reference the correct schema when validating or parsing the data.
+So that parsers, and the schema, know which entity is the current scope, each entity requires the property ``entityType``.
+Knowing this allows applications to reference the correct schema when validating or parsing the data.

-> **Entity**: A top level concept in the ontology that includes a set of properties with associated values.
+> **Entity**: A top level concept in the ontology that includes a set of properties with associated values and it's relationship to other entities.

-> **Property**: A \<key\>\<value\> pair where the value can be an entity, complex type (object or array of objects), or primitive value (string, number, Boolean or null)
+> **Property**: A `<key> <value>` pair where the value can be an entity, complex type (object or array of objects), or primitive value (string, number, Boolean or null).

 The schema follows some general conventions:
-- Each entity is defined as a separate JSON schema.
-- The first letter of a defined entity is capitalized.
+- A capitalized `<key>` indicates a reference to an entity, i.e. it refers to a uniquely identified 'object' or 'instance'.
+A lower case `<key>` is a property that is specific to that entity.
 - Entities are required to declare their ``entityType`` and have a unique ``identifier``.

-Below we show a section of the schema for Narrative Location, which illustrates how the ``identifier`` sub-Schema is included by reference.
+Below we show an example from the definition of a Narrative Location.
+This illustrates how the ``identifier`` sub-Schema is included by reference.
 The Location is itself an entity and therefore capitalized; it references the Location entity using an identifier.
 The properties ``name`` and ``description`` follow.

 **JSON Schema**
 ```JSON